 If you do not directly roll over your account balance into an eligible retirement plan or IRA, the taxable portion of your distribution is subject to federal (and state, if applicable) income tax in the year in which the distribution is made.
-Federal income tax will be withheld from the taxable portion of your distribution at a mandatory 20% rate unless the distribution is a required minimum distribution (following attainment of age 72).
+Federal income tax will be withheld from the taxable portion of your distribution at a mandatory 20% rate unless the distribution is a required minimum distribution (following attainment of age 73 or earlier if required by the RMD rules).
+RMD age will increase to age 75 for participants who turn 74 after Dec.
+31, 2032.
 A 10% early withdrawal penalty may also apply to the taxable portion of your distribution if you are under age 55 at the time you leave Starbucks and any related company.
 For more information, refer to Paying income taxes on page 35.